run-ai/docs/docs/Administrator/Researcher-Setup/template-config.md

   - ...
 ```

-## The Default Template
+## The admin Template

-The administrator can also set a default template that is always active:
+The administrator can also set a template that is always active:

 ``` YAML
 apiVersion: v1